-- (A) Within twelve (12) months of the effective date, and annually thereafter, all City Departments shall submit to the Mayor an Annual Surveillance Report pertaining to each City Department for which approval for the use of Surveillance Technology or Surveillance Data has been obtained under Section 1.5 of this Ordinance.
+- (A) Within twelve (12) months of City Council approval the effective date, and annually thereafter, all City Departments must shall submit to the Mayor an Annual Surveillance Report pertaining to each City Department for which approval for the use of request for approval for the use acquisition of Surveillance Technology or Surveillance Data or Surveillance Data that has been obtained submitted to and approved by the City Council within the prior 12 months obtained under Section 1.5 of this Ordinance.
 Upon receipt of such reports, the Mayor shall promptly submit them to the City Council.
-Any Annual Surveillance Report submitted under this section shall be made publicly available upon submission to the Council. - (B) The Annual Surveillance Report submitted pursuant to this Section shall include all of the following: - A description of how Surveillance Technology has been used, including whether it captured images, sound, or information regarding members of the public who are not suspected of engaging in unlawful conduct; - ii.
-Whether and how often data acquired through the use of the

-Surveillance Technology was shared with local, state, and federal, the name of any recipient entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure;
+Any Annual Surveillance Report submitted under this section shall be made publicly available upon submission to the Council no fewer than seven (7) calendar days prior to the date of the Council meeting where it shall be discussed. - (B) The Annual Surveillance Report submitted pursuant to this Section shall include all of the following: - A description of how the Surveillance Technology has been used, including whether it captured images, sound, or information regarding members of the public who are not suspected of engaging in unlawful conduct; - ii.
+Whether and how often data acquired through the use of the Surveillance Technology was shared by with outside non-law enforcement entities ocal, state, and federal, the name of any recipient entity, the type(s) of data disclosed, under what legal standard(s) the information was disclosed, and the justification for the disclosure;